-The Transition Agreement: A little breathing space for business, if nothing else
+The Transition Agreement: A Little Breathing Space for Business if Nothing Else

-It’s essentially a fudge.
+The transition agreement is essentially a fudge.
 A stop-gap designed to minimise short-term disruption and grant a little breathing space as the two sides thrash out the finer details of their long-term relationship.

 But what it will do is allow business and trade to continue flowing between Britain and its neighbours – and that can only be a good thing.
 Moreover, the clarity on workers’ rights grants employers a modicum of respite as they map out their long-term hiring strategy.

 After months of bluffing, everyone finally has their cards on the table.
 The combative language of 2017 has given way to a more re-conciliatory tone and, hopefully, a mutual desire to progress negotiations towards a satisfactory outcome that we can all live with.

 Make no mistake: as exporters and business owners on this side of the Channel breathe a collective sigh of relief, so do German carmakers in Wolfsburg, and re-exporters in Rotterdam.